aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 After completing these steps, you have an ERC-20 token available on multiple chains.
 As this token is based on the ERC-20 standard, you can interact with it using any method that you're already used to.

-In addition to basic actions such as sending and transferring, each token supports the [Standardized Interchain Token](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interfaces/IStandardizedToken.sol) and includes an interchainTransfer method allowing you to transfer it between blockchains.
+In addition to basic actions such as sending and transferring, each token supports the [Standardized Interchain Token](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interfaces/IStandardizedToken.sol) and includes an [interchainTransfer](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interfaces/IInterchainToken.sol#L18C31-L18C31) method, allowing you to transfer the token between blockchains.

 ```
 function interchainTransfer(